brianfuzzell/brianfuzzell.github.io/index.md

 ### Volunteer Builder
 [Habitat for Humanity Williamson-Maury](https://hfhwm.org/), April 2017

 I spent the better part of two weeks helping Habitat for Humanity build new homes with partner families.
-It was an incredible experience that I hope to do yearly.
+It was an incredible experience serving my community and neighbors.
+I hope to regularly volunteer in this way.